 Driving in Buenos Aires

 Driving in Buenos Aires can be chaotic.
 The traffic is heavy and frustrating for inexperienced expats.
-Those living in the city with access to the public transport network are advised to avoid driving altogether.
-Expats who can’t avoid driving should do so defensively as local driving behaviour can be quite erratic and aggressive.
+Those living in the city with access to the public transport network should avoid driving altogether.
+Expats who can't avoid driving should do so defensively, as local driving behaviour can be erratic and aggressive.

-Large expressways extend from Buenos Aires out to most of the country and are well maintained, but expats may find unpaved roads beyond this.
-That said, most of the roads in Argentina are paved and in rather good condition.
-Many of the major highways out of Buenos Aires have been extended and now link to most of Argentina’s major cities.
+Extensive expressways extend from Buenos Aires to most of the country and are well-maintained, but expats may find unpaved roads beyond this.
+That said, most of the roads in Argentina are paved and in relatively good condition.
+Many of the major highways out of Buenos Aires have been extended and now link to most of Argentina's major cities.

-To drive in Argentina, expats must possess an International Driving Permit in addition to a national driver's license from their home country.
-Expats should also ensure that they have their vehicle’s registration, green card (tarjeta verde), and tax and insurance documents in the car, as traffic police will request to see these if they pull anyone over.
+To drive in Argentina, expats must possess an International Driving Permit and a national driving licence from their home country.
+Expats should also ensure that they have their vehicle's registration, green card (tarjeta verde), and tax and insurance documents in the car, as traffic police will request to see these if they pull anyone over.

 Cycling in Buenos Aires

 For years, the Argentinian government has been prioritising cycling in the city, and it has recently paid off as Buenos Aires is now amongst the 20 most bike-friendly cities in the world.
 Buenos Aires has more than 186 miles (300km) of cycle lanes covering 30 neighbourhoods and a public bicycle system called BA EcoBici with more than 3,000 bicycles available throughout the city.
 This system is open to residents and visitors alike.

 Walking is a good way to get around in Buenos Aires during the day, but expats should avoid walking in certain city sections after dark.
 Expats who walk around Buenos Aires will find it difficult to get lost because of the grid-like layout of the streets.
 Walking is also an excellent way to avoid the frustrations of traffic and public transport during peak hours.